This Post Is Sponsored by Cadillac! Thank you For Sponsoring CityGirlGoneMom! As Always, All Opinions Are my Own!

 The creator of the beloved Peanuts cartoon strip touched so many lives through his work, it’s no wonder there’s a museum dedicated to his legacy!
 Explore the many interviews and TV specials in their 100-seat theater, a great way to get up close and personal with Charlie Brown and the whole gang!

 Our vacation to Sonoma wrapped up with visiting our friend’s home, which had sprawling acres of land for the kids to run around and beautiful sights for the parents to unwind.
-But the Schaffer road trip wasn’t done there—next stop: Tahoe!
+It was a great end to such an amazing road trip and the kids can’t wait to go again!